 Types of Fish Grippers

 Floating plastic fish grips are a great low-cost choice, and are especially popular with kayak and fly fishermen.
-Their plastic construction makes them super-lightweight, and of course they float on the water’s surface should you happen to drop them.
+Their plastic construction makes them super-lightweight, and of course, they float on the water’s surface should you happen to drop them.
 While not as heavy-duty as T-style grips, many larger grips are rated for fish up to 50 lbs.
-As long as you’ve got the muscle the grip can handle it!
+As long as you’ve got the muscle, the best fish grip can handle it!

 Ergonomic and comfortable, pistol grip style fish grippers are easy to use and won’t fatigue your hand.
 These grips are shaped similarly to a pistol, with a trigger to release the locking mechanism.
 They aren’t as heavy-duty as T-style grips, but many anglers like their easy-to-use shape and trigger mechanism.

 The original and still the king, BogaGrips were the first and best fish grips ever developed.
 Designed back in 1993 by machinist and fisherman Charles Champ, these grips are often imitated but never duplicated.
 While they cost considerably more than some of the best fish grips currently on the market, they are built like a tank and worth every penny.

 Constructed in the USA out of solid stainless steel and acetal thermoplastic, BogaGrips are built to thrive in the saltwater environment.
 Many users report their grips working perfectly 10+ years after purchase.
 Unlike cheaper models, these grips won’t need to be replaced every few years due to parts failing or rusting.

 The built-in scale is one of the most accurate and reliable scales on the market.
 It’s so accurate it regularly wins first-place awards for fishing scales by the IGFA (International Game Fish Association).
 You can even send your BogaGrip to the IGFA where they will certify it for world-record catches.